georglauterbach/arm/documentation/content/cheri/capabilities.md

 3. **CCall to sealed capabilities**: there is a new control flow instruction `CCall`; compare two sealed operand registers, and if they have the same object type, unseal and install first capability in `%pcc`; this transfers control to a well-defined and protected vector and it grants access to additional data capability
 4. **jump to sentry capability**: similar to `CCall`, but allows domain transition to be implemented without requiring the use of exceptions or ring transitions

-This is known as **controlled non-monotonicity**!

 ##### System Calls

 The kernel may only use capability bounds passed into a syscall.
 This prevents the “confused deputy” problem, where a more privileged party uses an excess of privilege when acting on behalf of a less privileged party, performing operations that were not intended to be authorized.

 #### Protection

-TODO

 CHERI protects capabilities by enforcing three properties:

 1. **Provenance Validity**: ensures that a capability can only be derived (constructed) from another valid capability, i.e., it is not possible to cast an arbitrary byte sequence to a capability.
-2. **Capability Integrity**: capabilities stored in memory cannot be modified, which CHERI achieves through _transparent memory tagging_ (CLARIFY).
+2. **Capability Integrity**: capabilities stored in memory cannot be modified, which CHERI achieves through transparent memory tagging (i.e. automatically taking care of the validity tag, clearing it if necessary - and doing so in a mannger that is transparent to software).
 3. **Capability Monotonicity**: requires that, if a capability is stored in a register, its bounds and permissions can only be reduced, e.g., a read-only capability cannot be turned into a read-write one.

 #### Single Instructions